strutive07/python-nori/README.md

 * Nori in Apache Lucene is a korean morpological analyzer based on Mecab.
 * Pynori is a python-version of nori (Apache Lucene is written in Java).
 * The analysis results are the same (All test cases are passed).
-* Pynori maybe a little slower than nori because of python script language and less optimized data structures.
+* Pynori maybe a little slower than nori in Elasticsearch because of python script language and less optimized data structures.
 * Pynori includes mecab-ko-dic-2.1.1-20180720 for system dictionary.
 * Pynori is compatible with Python 3.7 and is distributed under the Apache License 2.0.